Pibborn/decentralized-peer-learning/Experiments.md

 ## Adversarial Setting

-All experiments conducted on the Room-v21 environment.
+All experiments have been conducted on the Room-v21 environment.

 ### Peer Learning